PennyMac Online Privacy Notice

 Consumer Privacy Notice

-We collect, use, and share information from or about you in accordance with the Consumer Privacy Notice, which provides choices regarding the use and sharing of your information.
+We collect, use, and share information from or about you in accordance with the PennyMac Consumer Privacy Notice and the California Privacy Notice, which provides choices regarding the use and sharing of your information.

 What Information Is Collected?

 We may collect personal information you provide via applications, forms, surveys, or other online fields including name, address, account number, social security number, email address, and telephone number.
 We may also collect and store other non-personal information about your use of our sites and services, such as your IP address, web browser name and version, operating system, computer location, date and time of visit, and the web pages visited.
 Such information may be collected about how and when you use our Sites.